Love... Is Defining

 Actors, models, and talent for Christ,

-Every time we walk out of our front doors, the steps we take (in church or in the world)... and HOW WE SHOW LOVE define our journeys.
+Every time we walk beyond our front doors, the steps we take (in church and in the world)... define our journeys by how we show love.
 We represent God (or the other side).

-NOTE 1: We weren’t created “to sit” in the stands (cheering or jeering players in the field).
-We need to enter our fields of assignment.
+NOTE 1: We weren’t created “to sit” in the stands (cheering or jeering the players we see).
+We’re called to rise and shine in our own fields.

 NOTE 2: As players, we can’t rotate between teams or take a knee on the 50-yard line.
-Jesus, your Captain, demands your whole heart.
+Jesus, your Captain, demands our whole hearts.

-NOTE 3: Trying to straddle the world and the church (or making no choice) are nevertheless considered a choice.
-Re-read Christ’s letter to the Lukewarm church.
+NOTE 3: Trying to straddle the world and the church (or not making a choice) is still a choice.
+Christ’s letter to the Lukewarm church proves that.

 Among the fruit of the Holy Spirit (after love) are 8 assets to nurture as defining qualities for Christians.
 They attract lost sheep like beacons of light.
 Not that we’ve perfected them (that’s God’s job), but let’s keep practicing them while we’re here: